Ted Forrest: Tournament wins

+In 1992, Forrest won two tournaments at the LA Poker Classic and one at the World Poker Finals in Mashantucket.
 Forrest won three bracelets at the 1993 World Series of Poker (WSOP).
 After the mid-1990s, Forrest turned his attention full-time to cash games.
-He made a triumphant return to the WSOP by winning 2 bracelets at the 2004 World Series of Poker.
-Since then he has moved his focus from seven card stud to hold 'em with some success, including reaching 5 final tables on the World Poker Tour and winning a championship on the Professional Poker Tour.
+He made a triumphant return to the WSOP by winning two bracelets at the 2004 World Series of Poker.
+Since then he has moved his focus from seven card stud to hold 'em with some success, including reaching five final tables on the World Poker Tour and winning a championship on the Professional Poker Tour.

 Forrest competed in the second season of Poker Superstars Invitational Tournament, where he advanced to the quarter-final stage.
 He did not fare as well in season three, being mathematically eliminated early in the preliminaries.
 He played in the first two seasons of the GSN series High Stakes Poker.

 In March 2006, Forrest won the annual National Heads-Up Poker Championship, defeating (in order) Erik Seidel, Chad Brown, Ernie Dureck, Sam Farha, Shahram Sheikhan and Chris Ferguson to win the $500,000 first prize.

 Continuing with his history of tournament success, in March 2007 Ted won the Bay 101 Shooting Stars Tournament, outlasting J. J. Liu in the longest heads up duel in World Poker Tour history.
 For the victory, Forrest collected the first prize of $1,100,000.

-In June 2014 Ted defeated notable poker player Phil Hellmuth in the final table of the WSOP Razz event, bringing his total number of WSOP bracelets to 6.
+In June 2014 Ted defeated notable poker player Phil Hellmuth in the final table of the WSOP Razz event, bringing his total number of WSOP bracelets to six.

 As of August 7, 2015, his total live tournament winnings exceed $6,200,000.
 His 31 cashes as the WSOP account for $1,922,990 of those winnings.